varabyte/kotter/README.md

 }
 ```

-Finally, as some terminals don't support colors, note that they can be turned off by modifying the global Konsole
+Colors can be turned off by modifying the global Konsole settings:
-settings:

 ```kotlin
 KonsoleSettings.colorsEnabled = false